Stax Merchant Services Provider

 • Is all of your equipment PCI DSS compliant?

-Every cent counts towards improving your business operations.
+Every cent counts toward improving your business operations.
 This is why finding the best merchant service provider is so important.
 If you need to grow your business and serve your target market, then you need to have proper merchant services in place.
-There are over 1000 payment processing companies in the U.S. Here are a few things to consider while choosing payment processing platforms for your business.
+There are over 1,000 payment processing companies in the U.S. Here are a few things to consider while choosing payment processing platforms for your business.

 With all the changes occurring in the economy, it’s imperative to provide a myriad of payment options to your customers.
-Payment processing solutions such as mobile payments, virtual terminals, and touch-free or contactless payment solutions expand revenue generation opportunities and give your customers a more seamless experience.
+Payment processing solutions, such as mobile payments, virtual terminals, and touch-free or contactless payment solutions, expand revenue generation opportunities and give your customers a more seamless experience.

 In some cases, it also makes sense to partner with a company that offers payment services beyond credit cards.
 Payments types like ACH and Text2Pay are quickly gaining steam, so it makes sense to use a provider that supports these modes of payment.

 While looking for a merchant services provider, make sure to take note of their costs.
-Depending upon the kind of solutions you need, you will most likely have to keep the following charges in mind.
+Depending upon the kind of solutions you need, you will most likely have to keep the following charges in mind:

-• Setup Fee
+• Setup fee

-• Equipment Fee
+• Equipment fee

-• Monthly Fee/Service Fee
+• Monthly fee/service fee

-• Transaction Fee
+• Transaction fee

-Flat Rate: Suitable for small retail businesses and startups with a low sales volume, the flat rate is a fixed percentage that’s based on a charge when processing payments.
+Flat-rate pricing: Suitable for small retail businesses and startups with a low sales volume, the flat rate is a fixed percentage that’s based on a charge when processing payments.
 This pricing model is quick and easy to set up and has the best ease of use

 • Account fees